scampcoder/FrightList2.0/README.md

 - How to use React Router Dom for a multi-page React app
 - How to use form inputs to generate routes
 - How to set and access query parameters to render components
+- How to access the array index during a map method

 Temporary film descriptions from Rotten Tomatoes